BenanaHQ/Benana/README.md

 ### This project has been discontinued after the initial architecture phase.
-[8 Oct]
+[8 Oct 2025]

 ### Benana - Free & Opensource AI ERP for Schools & Colleges